svrxjs/svrx-docs/en/guide/usage.md

 #### Start svrx

-Before we start, you need to cd into your project root path first.
+Before we start, you need to cd into the root of your project first.
 Let's say you've already got an `index.html` in your project:

 ```bash